aaronpriven/Array-2D-pm/README.md

     the  2D array are themselves references, they will refer to the same things as in the original 2D array.

+- **transpose()**

+    Transposes the array: the elements that used to be in rows are now in columns, and vice versa.

+    In void context, alters the original.
+Otherwise, creates a new Array::2D object and returns that.

+- **flattened()**

+    Returns the array as a single, one-dimensional flat list.
+Note that it does not flatten any arrayrefs that are deep inside the 2D structure -- just the rows and columns of the structure itself.

+## DIMENSIONS OF THE ARRAY

 - **is\_empty()**

-    Returns a true value if the object is empty, false otherwise.
+    Returns a true value if the array is empty, false otherwise.

 - **height()**

-    Returns the number of rows in the object.
+    Returns the number of rows in the array.
+The same as `scalar @$array`.

 - **width()**

-    Returns the number of columns in the object.
+    Returns the number of columns in the array.
 (The number of elements in the longest row.)

 - **last\_row()**

-    Returns the index of the last row of the object.
-If the object is empty, returns -1.
+    Returns the index of the last row of the array.
+If the array is empty, returns -1.
+The same as `$#{$array}`.

 - **last\_col()**

-    Returns the index of the last column of the object.
+    Returns the index of the last column of the array.
 (The index of the last element in the longest row.)
-If the object is empty, returns -1.
+If the array is empty, returns -1.

+## READING ELEMENTS, ROWS, COLUMNS, SLICES

 - **element(_row\_idx, col\_idx_)**